-Concordia University Chicago's MA in ELL/ESL and Bilingual is embedded in the curriculum and instruction master of arts program.
+Concordia University Chicago's master of arts in ELL/ESL and bilingual is embedded in the Curriculum and Instruction program.
 It is explicitly focused on developing teachers as leaders in their individual classrooms, schools and districts, as well as in the broader global community.

 This program achieves a balance between the practical, everyday needs of teachers in the classroom and the critical-thinking and decision-making skills that are necessary for candidates to develop as competent teacher leaders.
 This program further cultivates a sense of responsibility toward and provides the necessary tools for effective teacher advocacy.